-The school will raise parents/carers' awareness of internet safety in communications home, and in information via our website.
-This policy will also be shared with parents/carers via the website.
+The school will raise parents/carers' awareness of internet safety in letters or other communications home, and in information via our website.
+This policy will also be shared with parents/carers.

 Online safety will also be covered during parents' evenings.